ninadhulle/blog/apache-httpd-security.md

 6. **Server Banners**

 We dont want to expose what server we are running, so we disabled Apache Httpd Server Banners.
 We also disable *FileETags* to block [Linux inode](https://en.wikipedia.org/wiki/Inode), mime types/boundaries, child processes, etc. This is also required for PCI compliance.
+Http TRACE is also disabled for [XST](https://www.owasp.org/index.php/Cross_Site_Tracing).
 ```
  ServerTokens Prod
  ServerSignature Off
  FileETag None
+ Header unset ETag
+ TraceEnable Off
 ```